Last updated in October 2023.

 - Family genetics

-Our board of medical experts reviews articles for factual and medical accuracy, relevance, and timeliness.
-They also ensure we're using the most current and reputable sources, both cited in the text and listed at the bottom of each article.
+Our medical experts review articles for factual and medical accuracy, relevance, and timeliness.
+They also ensure we are using the most current and reputable sources, both cited in the text and listed at the bottom of each article.

 - Searching online medical databases and peer-reviewed medical journals that are run by the above agencies, such as PubMed.

-- Reaching out to parties including relevant medical experts to include their perspectives.
+- Reaching out to organisations and individuals including leading medical experts to include their perspectives.

 - Reviewing medical publications, academic studies and clinical trials, and other verified data and documentation.

-- Regularly reviewing and updating our medical-related content in line with the latest research and evidence-based findings in order to reflect the most current and accurate medical information.
+- Reviewing and updating our medical-related content regularly in line with the latest research and evidence-based findings to reflect the most current and accurate medical information.

-Please note: Recently, FamilyEducation has adopted the editorial guidelines of the Associated Press Stylebook.
-Therefore, our medical review policy aims to conform to the AP Stylebook’s Health, Science, and Environment Reporting guidelines.
+Recently, FamilyEducation adopted the editorial guidelines of the Associated Press Stylebook.
+Our medical review policy now follows the AP’s Health, Science, and Environment Reporting guidelines.